OWASP/owasp.github.io/_posts/2023-02-07-vdr-vex-comparison.md

 ### What is VDR?
-VDRs are an attestation of all vulnerabilities affecting a product, or its dependencies, along with an analysis of the impact.
+VDRs are an attestation of all vulnerabilities affecting a product, or its' dependencies, along with an analysis of the impact.
 VDRs may come from a software supplier or a third party.
 [NIST SP 800-161: Cybersecurity Supply Chain Risk Management Practices for Systems and Organizations](https://csrc.nist.gov/publications/detail/sp/800-161/rev-1/final) defines VDR as: